LeonardoBozCaitano/terraform-simple-infrastructure/README.md

 terraform apply -var="aws_access_key=YourAccessKey" -var="aws_secret_access_key=YourSecretAccessKey"
 ```

-If you want just to test the template and see in the console everything that this template creates, you can destroy everythin simply running this command.
+If you want just to test the template and see in the AWS Console everything that this template creates, later you can destroy everything simply running this command.
 ```
 terraform destroy
 ```